 Imagine you’re in a noisy, public place.
 A girl from afar is trying to communicate with you.
 You can’t hear her because of the surrounding noise, but you can see her clearly.
 Just from her facial expressions you can gain a pretty good understanding of her emotional state.
 Now picture a different scenario: this girl is standing close behind you.
 You can’t see her face anymore, but you can hear what she is saying.
 Even without seeing her face, you can still draw a fairly accurate conclusion as to what her emotional state is based on her speech.

 Both of these methods of interpreting emotions work well, and Affectiva has already established itself as a reliable emotion interpreter of facial expressions.
 However, there’s no question that the best scenario for formulating the most trustworthy emotion analysis would be one in which you can hear and see the speaker.
 So, it only makes sense that Affectiva is now diving into this new form of emotion recognition via speech.

 We spoke with our lead speech scientist, Taniya Mishra, about her work in emotion recognition from speech.
-Affectiva recently announced this speech capability at our Emotion AI Summit, and you can read more about our emotion recognition for speech here.
+Affectiva recently announced this speech capability at our Emotion AI Summit.

 Why speech analysis is important for Emotion AI?

 To frame it very generally, the more technology is used to power social robots or AI powered assistants, the more natural we want the interaction to be and, therefore, the more human-like these systems have to behave.
 Affectiva has already begun addressing this challenge by analyzing emotions via facial expressions.
 However, the face only tells part of the story: we express emotions through multiple channels - not solely through our faces.